Hanikamu/hanikamu-service/README.md

 - Service.call will success on it's task returning a monadic Success reponse or will fail returning a monadic Failure

-- .call will only catch a set of known Service Errors
+- .call will only catch a set of known Service Errors inheriting from Hanikamu::Service::WhiteListedError and it's implemented as a wrapper of .call!

 #### Responsibilities

-- Validation of the input/arguments types (dry-types)
+- Validation of the input/arguments types (dry-struct)

 #### Requirements

-- A Service will be a descendant of BaseService

-- A Service only implements `.call!` public instance method.
-The '.call' method is provided by BaseService

 - A Service should have a class comment describing the business logic performed.